websanco/liferay-learn/docs/commerce/2.x/en/developer-guide/implementing-a-custom-product-content-renderer.md

 @Component(
     immediate = true,
     property = {
-        "commerce.product.content.renderer.key=" + Q4F7CPContentRenderer.KEY,
-        "commerce.product.content.renderer.order=" + 1,
+        "commerce.product.content.renderer.key=q4f7",
+        "commerce.product.content.renderer.order=1",
         "commerce.product.content.renderer.type=" + SimpleCPTypeConstants.NAME
     },
     service = CPContentRenderer.class
 )
 public class Q4F7CPContentRenderer implements CPContentRenderer {

-    public static final String KEY = "Example";
 ```

 > It is important to provide a distinct key for the product content renderer so that Liferay Commerce can distinguish the new renderer from others in the [product content renderer registry](https://github.com/liferay/com-liferay-commerce/blob/[$LIFERAY_LEARN_COMMERCE_GIT_TAG$]/commerce-product-content-web/src/main/java/com/liferay/commerce/product/content/web/internal/render/CPContentRendererRegistryImpl.java).
 Reusing a key that is already in use will override the existing associated renderer.
 >
-> The `commerce.product.content.renderer.order` property determines the ordering of renderers in the UI, from lowest to highest value.
+> The `commerce.product.content.renderer.order` property is an integer value that Commerce uses to list the renderer in the UI.
+Renderers are listed in ascending order.
 For example, the [SimpleCPContentRenderer](https://github.com/liferay/com-liferay-commerce/blob/[$LIFERAY_LEARN_COMMERCE_GIT_TAG$]/commerce-product-type-simple/src/main/java/com/liferay/commerce/product/type/simple/internal/SimpleCPContentRenderer.java) has this property set to the minimum integer value, so other renderers for Simple type products will appear after it in the list.
 >
 > The `commerce.product.content.renderer.type` property determines what type of product this renderer can be used for.
 In our example, we use a Simple type, so the renderer will appear under the Simple category in the UI.